grawprog/shattered-pixel-dungeon/README.md

-# Shattered Pixel Dungeon
+# Shattered Pixel Dungeon Hack

 A Roguelike RPG, with randomly generated levels, items, enemies, and traps!
 Based on the [source code of Pixel Dungeon](https://github.com/00-Evan/pixel-dungeon-gradle), by [Watabou](https://www.watabou.ru).
+This mod uses Shattered Pixel Dungeon 0.9.2b as a base and will incorporate ideas from Powered Pixel Dungeon, Re-re Mixed Pixel Dungeon and Moonshine Pixel Dungeon as well as my own ideas.
+Check pdmod for details on changes to be made.

+This is a work in progress not yet in a playable state.

-Shattered Pixel Dungeon currently compiles for Android and desktop platforms.
+Shattered Pixel Dungeon Hack currently compiles for Android and desktop platforms.
 It is available from [GitHub](https://github.com/00-Evan/shattered-pixel-dungeon/releases), [Google Play](https://play.google.com/store/apps/details?id=com.shatteredpixel.shatteredpixeldungeon), [Amazon](https://www.amazon.com/Shattered-Pixel-Dungeon/dp/B00OH2C21M), and [F-Droid](https://f-droid.org/repository/browse/?fdid=com.shatteredpixel.shatteredpixeldungeon).

-If you like this game, please consider [supporting me on Patreon](https://www.patreon.com/ShatteredPixel)!

-There is an official blog for this project at [ShatteredPixel.com](http://www.shatteredpixel.com).

-The game also has a translation project hosted on [Transifex](https://www.transifex.com/shattered-pixel/shattered-pixel-dungeon/).

 Note that **this repository does not accept pull requests!** The code here is provided in hopes that others may find it useful for their own projects, not to allow community contribution.
 Issue reports of all kinds (bug reports, feature requests, etc.) are welcome.